pwittrock/kubebuilder-workshop/README.md

 Following is an overview of the steps required to implement the MongoDB API.

-1. Create the scaffolded boilerplate for the MongoDB Resource and Controller
+1. Create the MongoDB Resource and Controller stubs.
-1. Update the MongoDB Resource scaffold with a Schema
+1. Change the MongoDB Resource `MongoDBSpec` struct stub with a Schema.
-1. Update the MongoDB Controller `add` stub to Watch StatefulSets, Services, and MongoDBs
+1. Change the MongoDB Controller `add` function stub to Watch StatefulSets, Services, and MongoDBs.
-1. Update the MongoDB controller `Reconcile` stub to create / update StatefulSets and Services
+1. Change the MongoDB controller `Reconcile` function stub to create / update StatefulSets and Services that run a MongoDB instance.

-## Scaffold the boilerplate for the MongoDB Resource and Controller
+## Create the MongoDB Resource and Controller Stubs

-Scaffold the boilerplate for a new MongoDB Resource type and Controller

 **Note:** This will also build the project and run the tests to make sure the resource and controller are hooked up correctly.

 - `kubebuilder create api --group databases --version v1alpha1 --kind MongoDB`
-  - enter `y` to have it create boilerplate for the Resource
+  - enter `y` to have it create the stub for the Resource
-  - enter `y` to have it create boilerplate for the Controller
+  - enter `y` to have it create the stub for the Controller

-## Update the MongoDB Resource scaffold with a Schema
+### Step 1: Add a Schema to the MongoDB Resource stub

-Define the MongoDB API Schema *Spec*for in `pkg/apis/databases/v1alpha/mongodb_types.go`.
+Change the MongoDB API Schema *Spec* in `pkg/apis/databases/v1alpha1/mongodb_types.go`.

-Spec contains 2 optional fields:
+Start with 2 optional fields:

 - `replicas` (int32)
 - `storage` (string)

-**Note:** Copy the following Spec, optionally revisit later to add more fields.
+**Note:** Simply copy the following Spec, and optionally revisit later to add more fields.

 ```go
 type MongoDBSpec struct {